Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG: Methodology

 \ours{} is a closed-box, multi-turn attack that reconstructs a targeted one-hop subgraph from Graph RAG deployments.
 Its goal is type-faithful subgraph profiling under practical constraints, including anti-disclosure safe prompts, safety-driven rewriting, and limited per-target query budgets.

-\textbf{Overview.} \ours{} addresses the identified failure causes~(R1--R3) through three design choices: \begin{itemize} \item \textbf{Task reframing (R1):} We cast the extraction attempts as a legitimate relation extraction task from retrieved context rather than explicit disclosure, removing exfiltration signals. \item \textbf{Format-compliant, instance-grounded extraction (R2):} we enforce a compact relation-list format and bind each extracted relation to a specific retrieved record via per-instance identifiers, which suppress hallucinations and preserve relation details verbatim. \item \textbf{Adaptive, budget-aware discovery (R3):} We combine goal-driven prompt diversity (exploitation, exploration, and recovery) with an adaptive scheduler that allocates templates based on observed yield, improving coverage and efficiency under failures and saturation. \end{itemize}
+\textbf{Overview.} \ours{} addresses the identified failure causes~(R1--R3) through three design choices: \begin{itemize} \item \textbf{Task reframing (R1):} We cast the extraction as a legitimate relation processing task from retrieved context, removing explicit exfiltration signals. \item \textbf{Instance-grounded extraction (R2):} we enforce a compact relation-list format and bind each extracted relation to a specific retrieved record via per-instance identifiers, which suppress hallucinations and preserve relation details verbatim. \item \textbf{Adaptive discovery (R3):} We combine goal-driven prompt diversity (exploitation, exploration, and recovery) with an adaptive scheduler that allocates templates based on observed yield, improving coverage and efficiency under failures and saturation. \end{itemize}